Skip to main content

 Prerequisites

-The MCP Bridge requires the WordPress MCP Adapter — the official WordPress plugin that exposes abilities as MCP tools.
-Install it alongside the Abilities API:
+The MCP Bridge requires WordPress 7.0+ (which ships the Abilities API in core) and the WordPress MCP Adapter — the official plugin that exposes abilities as MCP tools:

-Or install both as plugins from their GitHub releases.
+Or install it as a plugin from its GitHub releases.
 Once active, Unblock's abilities are automatically available on the default MCP server — no extra configuration needed.

 Start an MCP session